 V’ni Dansi is a Vancouver-based traditional Métis and contemporary dance company dedicated to sharing the dances, stories and culture of the Métis.
 Led by Artistic Director Yvonne Chartrand, the company is dedicated to preservation and innovation.

 Dancers perform Métis dance under the name- the Louis Riel Métis Dancers, and contemporary works as V'ni Dansi.

 V’ni Dansi holds the distinction of being the only company in Canada to teach and perform both Métis and contemporary dance.
-Meaning “Come and Dance” in Michif, V’ni Dansi is thrilled to share the Métis people’s joyful culture with audiences of all nations.
+Meaning “Come and Dance” in Mitchif, V’ni Dansi is thrilled to share the Métis people’s joyful culture with audiences of all nations.

 Our work manifests in three creative themes: traditional Métis jigging, contemporary Métis jigging, and Indigenous contemporary dance.
 The jigging component of our work is performed under the name - the Louis Riel Métis Dancers.
 Contemporary works are created for Yvonne Chartrand under the name V'ni Dansi.